There’s more and more demand for group business at hotels. To capitalize on this huge opportunity, your hotel sales

 Group acquisition costs are taking a toll on chains.

-When you consider all the costs, large hotels shell out 15-25% of guest-paid revenue to acquire new business.
+When you consider all the costs, large hotels shell out 15-25% of guest-paid revenue to acquire new group business.
 By 2022, this number could be 20-30%.
 This becomes an issue for larger chains, which usually offer ample meeting space and look to group business as a key revenue driver.

 2. Optimize hotel sales and marketing with better distribution.

 This move makes sense for properties and chains of all sizes because: